 And text service really helps the homesteader too.
-For instance, if I’m out checking the cows and I see that one is going into labor, I can text him to let him know he needs to keep his chores on the short list for the next few hours.
+For instance, if I’m out checking the cows and I see that one cow is going into labor, I can text RancherMan to let him know he needs to keep his chores on the short list for the next few hours.

 There are other features we use that aren’t necessarily homesteading-themed.
-Since we’re out here in the boondocks we’ve added “Find My Friends” for several family members that allow them to see our location.
-So when we go to a family gathering at my baby sis’ house about an hour away she knows when we will arrive even if there’s a wreck on the highway slowing us down.
+Since we’re out here in the boondocks we’ve added iPhone’s “Find My Friends” for several family members and allow them to see our location too.

 Plus the data on my phone allows me to check my email when we’re away from home and I’m awaiting an answer to a question I’d emailed about.
 And staying connected on Facebook is always fun for me too.

 Yep, we’re left wondering how in the world we ever got by without our smart phones!
 What’s the most helpful feature for you on your smartphone?